 Assignment of contracts, or certain rights or obligations under a contract, are often controlled by the language of the specific agreement to which parties have agreed.
 In many cases, there are specific limitations regarding the assignment of contracts or a complete bar which forbids the assignment of any rights or obligations under an agreement.

 With proper drafting of a contract, assignments can be handled legally, effectively, and intelligently.
-The Katz Law Group has the years of experience needed to effectively draft contracts to fit your business interests and enforce violations by others against your interests.
+The Katz Law Group has the years of experience needed to effectively draft contracts to fit your business interests and enforce contracts that have been breached by others.

 Assignments of Contracts